-Despite being very close and inter-related with the classic Annapurna Circuit, it has been just a couple of years that this trek is becoming known to the world of trekking.
-The Nar Phu valley is a restricted region which was closed for foreigners until 2002.
+Despite being very close and interrelated with the classic Annapurna Circuit, it has been just a couple of years that this trek is becoming known to the world of trekking.
+The Nar Phu valley is a restricted region that was closed to foreigners until 2002.
 Since then, only a handful of tourists trek the Nar Phu valley region each year and it is rising slowly.
 And thanks to that, one can have a pristine experience and an opportunity to feel the serenity of these beautiful remote valleys.

-But unlike the Nar Phu Valley, the number of visitors in the Tilicho Lake is rapidly increasing as it is becoming a hotspot for domestic tourists, mountain bikers and many of them combine it with the Annapurna Circuit.
+But unlike the Nar Phu Valley, the number of visitors to Tilicho Lake is rapidly increasing as it is becoming a hotspot for domestic tourists, and mountain bikers and many of them combine it with the Annapurna Circuit.

 The trek to the valleys of Nar and Phu starts from the usual starting place of the Annapurna Circuit Trek, Jagat.
 After reaching Koto, the trek leaves the Annapurna Circuit trail and heads north to the valleys of Nar and Phu.
 For the next couple of days, the trail passes through lush forests, beautiful chortens, mani walls, prayer stones, thrilling suspension and wooden bridges, deep gorges, quiet settlements with impressive mountain sceneries and finally reaching the Phu and Nar village.
 The people in this region practice Tibetan Buddhism as they are closely tied to the Tibetan people culturally and traditionally.